-The above statement is something we hear often.
-So, we thought it would be appropriate to write down some reasons as to why you shouldn’t close the door to the other digital book stores.
-After seeing a news item on the BBC I decided now was a good time to write down these reasons and answer the question as to why you need to sell your book in many places and not just on Amazon.
+The above statement is something we hear often and so we thought it would be appropriate to write down some reasons as to why you shouldn’t close the door to the other digital book stores out there.
+After seeing a news item on the BBC (linked below) I decided now was a good time to write down these reasons and answer the question as to why you need to sell your book in many places, not just on Amazon.

 There are a number of simple reasons why, that I will list here.
 I will start off with Amazon and then answer the same question with Apple iTunes iBookstore.

 Amazon KDP only operates in the United States of America, United Kingdom, Germany, France, Spain, Italy and India.

 For Amazon KDP you need to earn at least £10 GBP/ $10 USD in each territory to get paid.

 The screens are black and white although there are new ones coming in colour.
 We also note that in the US the new technology comes out at least a year in advance so not so helpful to our UK authors or others around the world.
 Books are not interactive with the ability to add sounds, videos or anything else that could bring your book alive especially with children’s books.

 You can sign up to Amazon yourself and either copy and paste your book or upload a mobi file.
 If you have your book converted to eBook with Help For Writers, we can convert your eBook to mobi so you can still use your own direct KDP service if you wish.
 There is no cost for that.

 For Apple iTunes, your book can be available in: